 About this website

-This website is an example of how the WYSIWYP alternative notation could be discovered on the internet by students struggling to learn to read sheet music.
-This website is not complete but is a work on progress (and, honestly, needs some serious renovation in format and content).
+This website is an example of how the WYSIWYP alternative notation could be discovered on the internet by students struggling to learn to read sheet music and looking for an easier way.
+This website is not complete but is a work in progress (and, honestly, it needs some serious renovation in style and content).

-There are many proposed Alternative Notations and one has achieved some level of acceptance (Klavarskribo).
-However, while most others also provide a logical approach, they do not necessarily lead to easier learning for beginning students.
+There are many proposed alternative sheet music notations and one actually has achieved some level of acceptance (Klavarskribo).
+However, while it and most others provide a logical approach, they do not necessarily lead to easier learning for beginning students.
 The goal of the WYSIWYP project is to make music notation simple and intuitive.
-This new notation can be learned in less than an hour.
-Furthermore, compared to other Alternative Notations, it is not so far afield from Traditional Notation that transitioning to it should be less difficult when the student is ready.
+This mechanics of this proposed notation can be learned in less than an hour.
+Furthermore, compared to other alternative notations, it is not so far afield from traditional notation that transitioning to the traditional should be less difficult when the student is ready to do so.

 Questions and constructive comments are welcome on all topics.